 Hopkins Public Schools Spanish and Chinese immersion programs holistically infuse cultural awareness, empathy and respect for other cultures into the curriculum for our global scholars.

 In an increasingly globally-connected and competitive world, being multilingual gives your child an amazing advantage.
 Hopkins Public Schools offers language immersion programs in Mandarin Chinese and Spanish.
 Both programs begin at Eisenhower Elementary School and continue in our secondary schools.
 Our Immersion students learn from native speakers, have travel opportunities, and even earn college credit!

 Our Chinese Immersion program begins at XinXing Academy, housed within Eisenhower Elementary.
 XinXing is an early total immersion program.
 That means that all core subject matter is taught in Mandarin Chinese for the full day in grades K-2.
 Students learn to read and write in Mandarin first.
 Our teachers are native speakers of Chinese, and they strive to create a positive and authentic full-day immersion experience for your child.
 Special curriculum areas (art, music, physical education) are taught in English, but we infuse Chinese language and culture into those courses whenever possible.

 Our goal is biliteracy in Chinese and English.
-English language arts are introduced for the equivalent of one hour per day beginning in grades 3-4, and there is an even distribution of English and Mandarin by grades 5-6.
+English language arts are introduced for the equivalent of one hour per day beginning in grades 3-4, and there is an even distribution of English and Mandarin in grade 5.

-XinXing Chinese Immersion courses continue at Hopkins West Junior High and Hopkins High School.
+XinXing Chinese Immersion courses continue at Hopkins West Middle School and Hopkins High School.
 Students who complete the full Chinese immersion track will be prepared for advanced coursework in Chinese at the college level and can earn up to 16 college credits by graduation.